-Sanctions will be immediate, graduated and individualized.
-They will be used at times when the participants are not complying with court orders, treatment, and case management.
+Sanctions will be immediate, graduated, and individualized.
+They will be used at times when a participant is not complying with court orders, treatment, and case management.
 Sanctions are used to help the participants conform their behavior to program requirements.
 It should be noted that treatment will not be used as a sanction.
 Sanctions may include but are not limited to: